Stats about paralysis

 This research revealed some important findings:

 - People living with paralysis have households with lower incomes.
-Roughly 25% of households with a person who is paralyzed make less than $10,000 per year, compared with only 7% of households in the general population.
+Roughly 28% of households with a person who is paralyzed make less than $15,000 per year.

 Why is this research important?